Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 #### Collection events

+`DataListObject` exposes an event `AsyncCollectionChanged` for notifying async listeners when the collection of rows is changed.
+This event is invoked by calling `OnCollectionChangedAsync` method, which is called by the `FromOutputAsync` and other async methods that modify the collection.
+If you manually modify the collection in an async method, you should call this method to notify the listeners.

-`DataListObject` implements the `INotifyCollectionChanged`, which means that you can subscribe to its `CollectionChanged` event, and get notified of the updates to its row collection.
+`DataListObject` also implements the `INotifyCollectionChanged`, which means that you can subscribe to its synchronous `CollectionChanged` event, and get notified of the updates to its row collection.
 You can also manually trigger a collection changed event by calling the `FireCollectionChange` method to notify the listeners, such as the bound data grid.

 If any listener code needs to know if a collection change event is currently in progress, they can check the data list object's `CollectionChangeFiring` flag.

 Some methods, such as `InsertAsync` and `RemoveRows` allow you to suppress the collection notification, to prevent other listeners from interfering with the caller's logic.
-In this case, they can manually call the `FireCollectionChange` later, if desired.
+In this case, they can manually call the `OnCollectionChangedAsync` or `FireCollectionChange` later, as needed.

 ### Modification tracking